gsa-oes/office-of-evaluation-sciences/pages/contact.md

 ---
 ## Partnering with OES

-Is your agency interested in doing a project with OES?
+Is your agency interested in designing a test with OES?

 Below is a list of questions that can help you start to think about whether the challenge you're working on may be a good fit for the types of projects our skills are best suited for: